yuvy/products/README.md

 export FLASK_APP=app.py
 flask run
 ```
-This should sart the server on localhost or displayed IP as above commands output
+This should sart the server on localhost:5001 or displayed IP as above commands output

 ### Available EndPoints